COCPORN/succubus/README.md

 Singleton instantiation
 -----------------------

-Succubus allows you to get a
+Succubus allows you to get a singleton instance in addition to newing up objects.
+Note that the singleton object will always (obviously) point to the same instance, while all newed objects will be different.
+These can co-exist and will use separate message channels:

+	Bus.Instance.Initialize(config => {
+	    config.UseMessageHost();
+	});

 Initialization
 --------------

+Before using the bus, it needs to be initialized:

+	Bus.Instance.Initialize();

-Initialize the bus returns a configuration handle.
+The `Initialize`-call to the bus alternatively returns a configuration handle.

     bus.Initialize(succubus =>
     {
         succubus.UseMessageHost();
     });

+When using the parameterless Initialize call, the bus will be initialized with default values.